AliIbadullayev/web4/README.md

 bash ./<path of wildfly standalone.sh>
 npm start (in path where the frontend content is)
 ```
-> I recommend run an web application in different terminals
+> I recommend run an web application in different terminals.
+>
+> And not download on helios an frontend application (Because of his size.
+My is 886 MB).
+Just run It on your local PC.